MattSegal/gpt-cli/README.md

 - pex: Explain the technical terms and jargon in the contents of your clipboard (requires xclip)
 - diffcheck: Check your git diff for errors or mistakes (requires git)
 - commitmsg: Write a commit message for your git diff (requires git)
+- mrcheck: Check your gitlab merge request diff for errors or mistakes (requires glab)

 [Pricing](https://openai.com/pricing):